navyaa31/cse15l-lab-reports/labreport2.md

 ![lab2part2_3](lab2part2_3.png)

 ## Part 3
 I learned what the different parts of a url meant, such as the domain, path and query.
-It was interesting to learn that each part of a url has significance and also learn how to process one in a server.
+It was interesting to learn that each part of a url has significance and also learn how to use the urls to create different servers like the Search Engine and the Chat Server.